Value-added tax (VAT)

 - In the case of advertising media placements, the tax base shall be calculated based on their net surface area, with an annual maximum tax rate of HUF 12,000 per square metre.

 In practice, the net floor space method is more commonly used since establishing the adjusted fair market value is usually problematic.

 The owner of the land on the first day of the calendar year is subject to land tax liability.
 Undeveloped plots of land situated within the area of jurisdiction of a local government, including peripheries, are subject to this tax.
-The local government can determine the tax base in either of the following ways:
+The land tax should be paid in two instalments on 15 March and on 15 September each year.